DjangoGirls/tutorial-extensions/optional_postgresql_installation/README.md

     Type "help" for help.
     #

 Our `$` now changed into `#`, which means that we're now sending commands to PostgreSQL.
-Let's create a user:
+Let's create a user with `CREATE USER name;` (remember to use the semicolon):

     # CREATE USER name;
-    CREATE ROLE

 Replace `name` with your own name.
 You shouldn't use accented letters or whitespace (e.g. `bożena maria` is invalid - you need to convert it into `bozena_maria`).
+If it goes well, you should get `CREATE ROLE` response from the console.

 Now it's time to create a database for your Django project:

     # CREATE DATABASE djangogirls OWNER name;
-    CREATE DATABASE

 Remember to replace `name` with the name you've chosen (e.g. `bozena_maria`).
+This creates an empty database that you can now use in your project.
+If it goes well, you should get `CREATE DATABASE` response from the console.

 Great - that's databases all sorted!